AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 4.md

 # Mangroves and Salt Marshes
 Dynamics and wet areas have a function

-Dunamics / Flooding
+Dynamics / Flooding
-- Selivery of sediment to low aread, building the delta
+- Delivery of sediment to low area, building the delta
 - Lowering flood elevations downstream

 Wetlands